-On December 5, Clarence Howard, former secretary-treasurer of United Steelworkers Local 789, was indicted in Hamilton County Criminal Court for the State of Tennessee on one count of theft in an amount of over $1,000 from the Chattanooga-based union.
-The indictment follows a probe by the U.S. Labor Department's Office of Labor-Management Standards.
+On May 21, Clarence Howard, former Secretary-Treasurer of United Steelworkers Local 789, pleaded guilty in the Criminal Court for Hamilton County, Tennessee to one count of theft of property in an amount of over $1,000 from the Chattanooga union.
+He then was sentenced to three years of probation and ordered to pay a $26.50 fine.
+Howard had been indicted last December.
+The actions follow an investigation by the Labor Department's Office of Labor-Management Standards.

 It may turn out to be a very expensive mistake.
 On May 1, President Obama nominated 11-term Rep. Mel Watt, D-N.C. (in photo), to head the Federal Housing Finance Agency, established in July 2008 to oversee troubled mortgage giants Fannie Mae and Freddie Mac.
 Watt has a history of making racially-charged statements that are way over the line, even by debased "civil rights" standards.
 The two federally-chartered, publicly-traded companies, operating under government conservatorship for almost as long as FHFA has been around, own or guarantee well over $5 trillion in home mortgages.